Tools were invented by man to help him facilitate in different tasks. Farmers and peasants make the use of tools in their life on a daily basis.

 ---|---|---|

-Blade size and shape | The blade is longer in size and a little elongated and curved in shape. | The blade is smaller in size and hook shaped. |
+Blade size and shape | The blade is longer in size and a little elongated and curved. | The blade is smaller in size and hook-shaped. |

 Handle size | It has a long handle with two grips. | It has a short wooden handle. |

-Direction of swing | It can only be used in right to left direction. | It can be used in both right to left and left to right directions. |
+Direction of swing | It can only be used in the right-to-left direction. | It can be used in both right-to-left and left-to-right directions. |

-Position of user | The user has to be in a standing position to use a scythe. | The user has to be in squatting and sitting position to use a sickle. |
+Position of user | The user has to be in a standing position to use a scythe. | The user must be squatting and sitting to use a sickle. |

-Cutting forage | It cannot be used cut forage. | It can be used to cut forage. |
+Cutting forage | It cannot be used to cut forage. | It can be used to cut forage. |

 What is a Scythe?

 The different parts of a scythe are the blade, ring, snath, lower grip, and upper grip.
-The blade of a scythe comes in varying lengths from 12 inches to 50 inches and is usually made of iron.
+The blade of a scythe comes in varying lengths from 12 inches to 50 inches and is made of iron.

 The ring is a semi-cylindrical piece of metal that holds the blade and the snath together.
 The snath is the long handle of the scythe.